olewhalehunter/indigo-lisp/README.md

 * pattern matching definitions
 * compile-time formal verification and static analysis

+see "test/tree.lisp" for a sample of current functionality

 # Motivaton

 The [original Lisp implementation was a 'low level' language](https://en.wikipedia.org/wiki/CAR_and_CDR#Etymology), and many of the CAR/CDR-using features of subsequent implementations that became Common Lisp were built for dedicated hardware like the Lisp Machines.
 Currently the vast majority of Lisp programmers are working on modern commodity hardware like x86, and compiler optimization requires type declarations.